SeeChen/seechen.github.io/README.md

 On my website, all nodes are first converted into a Virtual DOM (vDOM) object.
 Leveraging the rules outlined in [this guide](https://www.markdownguide.org/basic-syntax/), I implemented a custom mechanism to parse Markdown files into vDOM objects, ensuring seamless rendering and integration within the site's architecture.

+The implementation code can be found in [md2vDom.js](/JavaScript/General/md2vDom.js).

 ## 4. Sitemap
 The currently accessible sitemaps are as follows: